BroadcomMFD-DevOps/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 Follow the section [External Macro Libraries and COPY Members](#External-Macro-Libraries-and-COPY-Members) below for more detailed instructions on configuring the environment.

-The `pgm_conf.json` file may be provided implicitly by another product that supports integration with the HLASM Language support (e.g. Endevor Bridge for Git integration).
+The `pgm_conf.json` file can be provided implicitly by another product that supports integration with HLASM Language Support (e.g. Endevor Bridge for Git).

 ## Language Features